-In addition to the immunological issues, there are safety concerns for whole populations, due to the possibility of infection of an organ recipient by an animal virus, and animal rights issues, that result in ethical debate over the topic of xenotransplantation.
-As a result, there are also many regulatory hurdles to overcome, before xenotransplantation becomes everyday practice.
+There are safety concerns for whole populations.
+There is the possibility of infection of an organ recipient by an animal virus.
+Animal rights issues raise an ethical debate over the topic of xenotransplantation.
+As a result, many regulatory hurdles must be overcome before xenotransplantation becomes an everyday practice.

 What's at Stake?

 Transplants of animal organs to humans is obviously performed at the expense of the animal in question.
-Animal rights advocates believe that it is not morally acceptable to sacrifice animals for the benefit of human lives, whether for the use of their organs or for research necessary to study the immunological factors causing organ rejection.
+Animal rights advocates believe that sacrificing animals for the benefit of human lives is not morally acceptable, whether for the use of their organs or for research necessary to study the immunological factors that cause organ rejection.

-Some opponents of xenotransplantation believe that animals are not the solution, but that biotech companies are just looking to make money from their ability to clone animal cells and create GMOs, specifically GM pigs (knockouts lacking the alpha-galactosyl transferase enzyme).
+Some opponents of xenotransplantation believe that animals are not the solution.
+These detractors contend that biotech companies are just looking to make money from their ability to clone animal cells and create genetically modified organisms (GMOs), specifically genetically modified pigs known as "knockouts" that lack the alpha-galactosyl transferase enzyme.

-Using animal organs would reduce the length of time many people have to wait for a suitable organ, and would allow transplants to occur while the recipient is still strong and somewhat healthy and better able to tolerate surgery.
-According to statistics quoted by the Lincoln Journal Star, the current number of 20,000 transplants per year in America could be increased to over 100,000, if animal organs were used, and 12 out of 73,000 Americans waiting for transplants die each day.
+Using animal organs would reduce the length of time many people wait for a suitable organ and would allow transplants to occur while the recipient is still somewhat healthy and better able to tolerate surgery.
+According to the Department of Health and Human Services, in 2017 there were 34,770 transplants and 115,759 patients on waiting lists in the United States.

-It is hoped that current practices of injecting donor cells into pig embryos, in utero, will eliminate the need for immunosuppressant drugs as this has been shown to make the donor and recipient compatible when tested on pigs and other animals.
-This means using molecular genetics techniques to create GM animals, specifically altered to be a match for an individual human recipient.
+It is hoped that injecting donor cells into pig embryos in utero will eliminate the need for immunosuppressant drugs, as they have been shown to make the donor and recipient compatible when tested on pigs and other animals.
+This means using molecular genetics techniques to create genetically modified (GM) animals, specifically altered to be a match for an individual human recipient.
 The knockout species would be conceived and raised for the sole purpose of being sacrificed for medicine.

-Pigs are a good choice of organ donor because of their short gestation period, rapid growth rate and size of organs (matching those of humans).
+Pigs are a good choice of organ donor because of their short gestation period, rapid growth rate, and size of organs, which match those of humans.
 Hyperacute rejection (HAR) of organs from Gal-knockout pigs transplanted into baboons was prevented due to the absence of expression of the 1,3-galactosyltransferase gene.
-Although other immune responses are present, there is hope that similar genetic alterations will be possible, to address the issue of HAR in humans.
+Although other immune responses are present, there is hope that similar genetic alterations will be possible to address the issue of HAR in humans.

 Pigs are very clean and can be raised in exceptionally clean environments if necessary.
 Pig farms for research on xenotransplantation contain barns fitted with filters for keeping out viruses and bacteria.
-In future, if/when the pigs are raised for human transplants, even farm workers will wear masks to prevent exposure of the pigs to human pathogens.
+In the future, if the pigs are raised for human transplants, farm workers would wear masks to prevent exposure of the pigs to human pathogens.

-Ethical issues surrounding the use of animal organs for human transplants appear to be threefold.
+Ethical issues surrounding the use of animal organs for human transplants are threefold.
 There is the issue of animal rights and the breeding of animals simply for human consumption and medical benefit.
-Secondly, there are some who believe that xenotransplant technology is just another way for biotech companies to make money, and they are not concerned with the welfare of the animals or truly concerned with the welfare of mankind, due to their perceived disregard for the third issue, which is the unknown impact on the human race, should a new infection be introduced for which we have no cure.
+Second, some critics believe that xenotransplant technology is just another way for biotech companies to make money.
+There is a perception that these companies are not concerned with the welfare of the animals or the well-being of mankind because of a presumed disregard for the long-term ramifications of the procedure.

 Where It Stands

 Experts involved in xenotransplant research seem to dismiss many of the arguments against the technology.
-According to lead researcher Dr. William Beschorner at the University of Nebraska Medical Center, who has successfully transplanted hearts and major blood vessels between pigs and sheep, the class action and malpractice lawsuits that could arise from foolishly jumping the gun, before all the risks have been addressed, should be enough to deter anyone from risking the safety of consumers just to make money.
+According to lead researcher William Beschorner at the University of Nebraska Medical Center in Omaha, the lawsuits that could arise from using xenotransplants before all the risks have been addressed should deter anyone from risking the safety of consumers just to make money.

-Ethicist Dr. Andrew Jameton, from the Nebraska Medical Center in Omaha, pointed out that this issue is no different from research in any medical field.
-Although the desire for recognition and compensation for the cost of research is always a temptation, especailly where venture capitalists are involved, "scientists in all fields must guard against letting profit get ahead of scientific method and accuracy".
-That is, the issue of integrity is no greater in this than in any other field of science and should not necessarily be viewed as a reason to hold back the technology to save lives.
+Ethicist Andrew Jameton, from the Nebraska Medical Center, pointed out that this issue is no different from research in any medical field.
+Although the desire for recognition and compensation for the cost of research is always a temptation, especially where venture capitalists are involved, "scientists in all fields must guard against letting profit get ahead of scientific method and accuracy."
+The issue of integrity is no greater in this than in any other field of science and should not necessarily be viewed as a reason to hold back the technology.

-Realistically, it must be acknowledged that none of the medical advances of mankind could have been accomplished without animal experimentation.
-However, the fact remains that xenotransplantation is ethically on a whole different level, as even after the technology is established, animals lives will continuously need to be sacrificed for the lives of human beneficiaries.
+None of the medical advances of mankind could have been accomplished without animal experimentation.
+The fact remains that xenotransplantation is ethically on a whole different level, as even after the technology is established, animals' lives will continuously need to be sacrificed for the lives of human beneficiaries.